Kremsmünster Abbey: Buildings

 From the middle of the 17th century, thanks to an extensive programme of construction largely reusing older building materials, the premises grew so large that in the whole of Austria they were second only to Melk.
 The architect and builder was Jakob Prandtauer, who was also responsible for the designs of Melk Abbey.

 Kremsmünster reached its greatest extent in the south wing, which is about 290 meters long.
 The most important rooms were situated here: the refectory, the library and the Emperor's Hall.
 The wing terminates to the east in the Mathematical Tower, which is 51 meters high, where the observatory is located (the Kremsmünster Sternwarte).
-There is an interesting collection of objects of natural history in the lower part of the observatory, which is eight stories high; and features a series of fis -tanks decorated with statues and a colonnade.
+There is an interesting collection of objects of natural history in the lower part of the observatory, which is eight stories high; and features a series of fish-tanks decorated with statues and a colonnade.

 Abbey church

 The main church is dedicated to "Christ the Saviour and St. Agapitus" (Zum Heiligen Erlöser und zum Heiligen Agapitos).
 Construction was completed in 1277, in the late Romanesque and early Gothic styles.
 After 1613 the church was remodelled in the Baroque style.
 Between 1680 and 1720, the interior of the church was redecorated with splendid Baroque ornamentation to designs by Carlo Antonio Carlone, Giovanni Battista Colomba and Giovanni Battista Barberini.

 Of especial note is the Baroque high altar, created by Johann Andreas Wolf in 1712, after twelve years of design and preparation.
 The angels by Johann Michael Zürn the younger, who kneel and stand at the numerous side-altars, are also impressive examples of the Austrian Baroque.

 The church also contains the celebrated Grave of Gunther, a cenotaph which originally had been placed in front of the high altar and in its current form dates from sometime prior to 1304.